Home Modification / Assessment & Resources

 Financial Loan Programs

-Landlords may apply to support the needs of a tenant, provided they have less than ten aprtments in their building.
+Landlords may apply to support the needs of a tenant, provided they have less than ten apartments in their building.

 Regional Provider Agencies

-Offers Massachusetts residents with disabilities and their families low-interest cash loans they can use to purchase assistive technology, devices and services that will increase their independence.
+Easter Seals Massachusetts AT Loan Program – Offers Massachusetts residents with disabilities and their families low-interest cash loans they can use to purchase assistive technology, devices and services that will increase their independence.
 The program also loans low-cost assistive devices through its Long-Term Device Loan Program.
+Some home modifications are also eligible.

 Possible Financial Assistance Resources